NikT45/NikT45/README.md

 I’m a junior studying **Computer Science** at Fordham University.

-I was born and raised in Beijing, and am Taiwanese American.
+I'm Taiwanese American and was born and raised in Beijing.

 My sole focus right now is to build something people want.